lgastako/its-log/README.md

     :dependencies [its-log "x.x.x" :exclusions [org.clojure/core.async]]

-TODO: I think... test if this does what I think it does.

 ## Target Audience

 This library really evolved out of a combination my own needs and desires using